BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 We used bugzilla for testing as it is useful for tracking bugs and issues.

 ### Ranorex
-Ranorex is useful for bug reporting.
+Ranorex is a GUI test automation framework used for the testing of web-based, desktop, and mobile applications.